Arena-Rosnav/.github/docs/system/system-design.md

 ![Task Manager System Design](../images/system-design/task-manager-system-design.jpg)

-The task manager is designed in a way to easiliy integrate new simulators into the arena-rosnav platform by implementing the respective functions and using the API.
+The task manager is designed in a way to easiliy integrate new simulators into the Arena-Rosnav platform by implementing the respective functions and using the API.
 Therefore, we refer to the technical low-level overview of the system in [Packages/Task-Manager](../packages/task_generator.md) and the tutorial on [How to add a new simulator](../tutorials/add_new_environment.md).

 ## The Map Manager
 The map manager is another important entity to generate worlds and maps across all simulators.
 More information will follow shortly due Sunday 05.11.23.